Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - `getid`, `getwd`, `sysinfo`, `ifconfig`, or `ls`, `pwd` if there is shell

-- At this point we can also search for the files contining the name `find -name flag.txt 2>dev/null` or `find -type f -iname ‘flag*’`
+- At this point you can also search for the files contining the name flag `find -name flag.txt 2>dev/null` or `find -type f -iname ‘flag*’`

 > Accessing the MYSQL database using the root user